iOS-yangwu/JoyPacSDK/README.md

 #### 3.2.2 Xcode configuration Build Settings and Info.plist

-1) In Xcode, click to Build Settings, search for Other Linker Flags and add -ObjC (here the letter O and letter C need to be capitalized), note that Linker Flags  are case sensitive
+1) In Xcode, click to Build Settings, search for Other Linker Flags and add -ObjC (here the letter O and letter C need to be capitalized), note that Linker Flags  are case sensitive.

-2) Add NSAllowsArbitraryLoads to your app’s Info.plist to disable ATS restrictions
+2) Add NSAllowsArbitraryLoads to your app’s Info.plist to disable ATS restrictions.

 3) If the Admob advertising platform SDK is imported, you also need to add GADApplicationIdentifier to the app’s Info.plist to configure Admob’s AppID.